Or could you be the problem?

-- Grow your own food in your backyard!
+- Grow your food in your backyard!
 Ambitious?
 Why not!

-In Australia, if the 4.7 million households that already grow some sort of food, wasted only half as much food as the average household, there would be a potential savings of 2 million tons of greenhouse gas emissions.
+In Australia, if the 4.7 million households that already grow some food wasted only half as much food as the average household, there would be a potential savings of 2 million tons of greenhouse gas emissions.